|Jet contrails (a word combination of 'condensation trails') are human-caused clouds that form through condensation of

-water vapor in the exhaust of jet engines into ice crystals.
+water vapor in the exhaust of jet engines to form ice crystals.

 Water vapor is a natural

-by-product of the burning of petroleum-based fuels, and the amounts produced by jet engines are sometimes larger
+by-product of the burning of any kind of fuel, and the amount produced by jet engines are sometimes larger

 than the cold, thin air of the upper troposphere can hold in vapor form.